krm-functions/catalog/docs/apply-setters.md

 apply-setters](https://catalog.kpt.dev/apply-setters/v0.2/) function:

-- It accepts one or more `ApplySetters` resource(s) through the main resource input.
+- It accepts one or more `ApplySetters` resource(s) through the main resource input or as function-config.
 This means setters values can be manipulated by a pipeline of KRM functions and that setters from multiple sources can be integrated.
 - Setters can take values from other resources through a field-path.

 The example `ApplySetters` resource below illustrates this: